Nonviolent video game: Non-violent role-playing games

 The Christian RPG, Spiritual Warfare, features a non-violent hero who spreads repentance by sharing holy fruit.

 Though infrequently regarded as explicitly violent, role-playing video games (RPGs) have traditionally focused on the adventures of a party of travelers as they spend days and months leveling-up to fight greater and greater foes.
 Fighting in these games is highly stylized and often turn-based, however the actions of the player-characters and the enemies that attack them are distinctly violent.
 There have been some attempts made to reduce this violence by rendering it in cartoonish format as in some members of the Final Fantasy series or by recasting the enemies' deaths as "fainting", "sleeping", or becoming "stunned" as in the Pokémon series; however neither of these series has been explicitly labeled non-violent.

 One rare example of an RPG that was designed as a non-violent video game is Spiritual Warfare, a game with enemies featuring a non-violent main-character wherein the player wanders about converting the denizens of his town to Christianity while fending off the attacks of wild animals with holy food.
 Another example is A Tale in the Desert, an MMORPG based on economic development.

 Secular examples include Capcom's Ace Attorney series and Victor's Story of Seasons series – a simulation/RPG game.
 Additionally, such RPGs as Ultima IV: Quest of the Avatar, Planescape: Torment, and Deus Ex have all been identified as containing certain modes of play that are mostly non-violent.
 This concept is also explored in the higher difficulty levels of the Thief series.

-The fan-funded indie RPG Undertale allows players to resolve violence through peaceful means.
+The fan-funded indie RPG Undertale and its "sister game" Deltarune allow players to resolve conflicts through peaceful means.